The best cloud storage for photos and pictures in 2024

 Besides this, Dropbox has unique features that you won’t find with many other cloud photo storage services, including a 30-day file version history viewer and a restore feature to protect you from accidental deletions.

 For photographers, Dropbox offers an appealing gallery view feature.
 This allows you to see thumbnails of your photos, making it easier to locate specific pictures without opening each file.
-This is particularly useful if you're managing vast numbers of images, but the thumbnail previews load slowly if you're dealing with high-resolution images or a slow internet connection.
+The thumbnail previews do load slowly if you're dealing with high-resolution images or a slow internet connection, though.
 This can be a bit of a setback when you're trying to quickly scan through your photo library.

-Dropbox also integrates with various third-party apps, which can be a significant advantage for those who work extensively with photos.
+Dropbox also integrates with several third-party apps.
 For instance, the integration with Adobe Creative Cloud allows you to edit images directly in Photoshop or Illustrator without the need for downloading and re-uploading.
 This seamless workflow can save a lot of time and hassle, especially for professionals.

 You can get 2GB free, which is a good starting point if you don’t have too many photos.
-For a more reasonable capacity, it’s worth upgrading to Dropbox Plus which, for $9.99 a month, will net you 2TB.
-Free and paying Dropbox users can upgrade storage capacity by referring the platform to a friend.
+For a more reasonable capacity, it’s worth upgrading to Dropbox Plus which, for $9.99 a month, will net you 2TB, and there are additional business plans for sharing space between colleagues.

 Read our Dropbox cloud storage review.